 CAR ACCIDENT LAWYER – INVESTIGATION

 To determine which driver was negligent in causing a car accident, our car accident personal injury attorneys often have to conduct an investigation into the circumstances of the crash.
 Sometimes what is written on the police accident report is not a true depiction of what happened, and witnesses or other evidence may tell a different story.
 Our top car accident injury attorneys have won cases even when the responding police officer initially attributed 100% fault for the collision to our client’s car.
 Investigations can be particularly important in semi-trailer cases, pedestrian cases, and drunk driving cases.
-If you have been injured in a car accident, the sooner you call a lawyer at our office, the sooner we can begin our investigation to prove or cement your case.
+If you have been injured in a car accident because the other car was driving too fast, the sooner you call a lawyer at our office, the sooner we can begin our investigation to prove or cement your case.

 CAR ACCIDENT ATTORNEYS PAM ROCHLIN AND DAVID ROCHLIN

-Please call a lawyer at our office as soon as possible for a free consultation if you are injured in a car accident.
-Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ of experience handling hundreds of speeding and other car accident injury cases.
+You are welcome to call us any time and speak with a lawyer if you are injured in a car accident.
+Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years of experience handling hundreds of speeding and other car accident injury cases.
 We will discuss your case with you and explain your rights.
 A lawyer will meet with you at our office or your home to discuss your car accident injury.
 Our attorneys can meet with you to discuss your car accident injury case at our offices in Minneapolis MN, St. Louis Park, Woodbury, and Edina.
 Our lawyers also meet with people to discuss their car accident injury cases at their homes in St. Paul MN, Chanhassen, Chaska, Eden Prairie, Maple Grove, Rogers, Anoka MN, Brooklyn Park, Bloomington, Apple Valley, Roseville, Maplewood, and other surrounding cities in Minnesota.
 There is no obligation on your part, and we never charge anything unless you receive compensation for your injury.